cqpancoast/ManWalking/README.md

 <img src="img/bigvideo.gif" width="720" height="450" />

 - Create other objects directly in Unity (keys, crystals, walls in top video)
 - Control the player and the behavior of objects by attaching C# scripts with access to object properties

+### Possible extensions

+- Better camera control— "press Z to move to shoulder/focus on a point far away"
+- Levels with more difficult platforming
+- More complex environment behavior— for example, a door which opens when certain crystals have been collected, but not others
+- Enemies with basic AI